dmidlo/histdata.com-tools/README.md

 histdatacom jobs cancel histdatacom-<request-id> --reason "operator stop"
 ```

-Use `--request-json-out PATH` to export the resolved `RunRequest` from ordinary
+Use `--request-bundle-out PATH` to export a scheduled-run bundle from ordinary
-CLI options without starting Temporal, submitting work, downloading archives, or
+CLI options plus `--no-overlap --schedule-key <key>` without starting Temporal,
+submitting work, downloading archives, or mutating job state.
+Use
-mutating job state.
-Use `--request-json-out -` to print the payload to stdout.
+`--request-bundle-out -` to print the bundle to stdout.
+That payload can be
-That payload can be passed directly to `jobs preflight --request-json` and
+passed directly to `jobs preflight --bundle` and `jobs submit --bundle`; the
+bundled schedule metadata is applied automatically.
+Explicit jobs flags override
+the bundle when needed: `--schedule-key <key>` replaces the bundled key,
+`--no-overlap` enables the guard, and `--allow-overlap` disables a bundled or
+request-level guard for a deliberate one-off run.

+Use `--request-json-out PATH` when a lower-level raw `RunRequest` is needed.
+Raw request payloads still work with `jobs preflight --request-json` and
-`jobs submit --request-json`.
-Put `--no-overlap --schedule-key <key>` on the
+`jobs submit --request-json`; put `--no-overlap --schedule-key <key>` on those
-`jobs` commands when schedule identity should be applied at preflight/submit
+jobs commands when schedule identity should be applied at preflight/submit time.
-time.
 Allowed preflights exit `0`; blocked preflights exit `75` and include the
 blocking job in JSON output.
 Use `jobs list --schedule-key <key> --active` to
 inspect the non-terminal job that would block a scheduled `--no-overlap`
 submission.
 Fingerprint-only scheduled runs can be matched with